marsstrange/CMLS_project25/README.md

 Drawing Sound Project
 ====================

-A real-time audio-visual application that converts drawings into sound using Python and SuperCollider.
+A real-time audio-visual application that converts drawings into sound using Python, SuperCollider and JUCE.

 Prerequisites
 ------------